Okonomiyaki flour: what is it & how to use it

-However, the aura of this dish lies in its versatile nature; you can make it whatever you want it to be!
+However, the aura of this dish lies in its versatile nature.
+You can make it whatever you want it to be!

-Flavors and variety of Okonomiyaki Flour
+Flavors and varieties of okonomiyaki flour

 Okonomiyaki flour comes in a wide variety of flavors.
 Each flavor has its own leavening agent and seasoning.